syncfusion-content/install-docs/Common/Essential-Studio/Installation/Install-using-the-Online-Installer.md

     ![](WebInstaller/Step-by-Step-Installation_img3.png)

 	I> If the required software of the selected platform was not already installed, **Additional Software Required** alert will be displayed.
+However, you can continue the installation and install the required software later.

 	![](WebInstaller/Step-by-Step-Installation_img4.png)